AllYarnsAreBeautiful/ayab-manual/docs/API.md

 Checksums are calculated using the CRC8 algorithm as implemented in Dallas/Maxim application note 27.

+Messages are limited in size to **64** bytes, not including the SLIP packet markers (`0xC0` bytes), but taking into account the fact that under SLIP, data bytes equal to `0xC0` or `0xDB` are escaped into two bytes, the maximum safe payload size is **32** bytes.
+This value is defined in the MAX_MSG_BUFFER_LEN constant in AYAB firmware und should be adapted accordingly in case of API message length changes.

 ## Protocol for API v6

 ### API version check